sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 ## Examples

-The following example shows how to strip all whitespaces and unwanted characters from a number.
+The following example shows how to strip all whitespaces and unwanted characters from a number, and how to use capturing groups with the replace type.

 **Config**